dokumin-team/.github/profile/README.md

 ## Introduction

-**Dokumin** is a document management application designed to make organizing your documents effortless.
-With OCR (Optical Character Recognition) technology powered by Tesseract, Dokumin allows users to scan physical documents into text, categorize them using Machine Learning, and store them securely in designated folders.
-Users can also upload, rename, and manage their documents and folders manually.
+**Dokumin** is a document management application designed to simplify and streamline the organization of your documents.
+Dokumin converts physical documents into searchable digital text.
+Additionally, it leverages a Machine Learning model, built on a Convolutional Neural Network (CNN), to automatically identify and classify documents into categories such as ID Cards, Family Cards, and Driving Licenses, ensuring efficient and accurate document organization

 ---